 Outdoor School Classes at Collin County Adventure Camp

-Safety is our first concern, and we remain prepared for any weather conditions.
+We remain prepared for any weather conditions while at camp.
 As long as students can be happy and safe outside, the program will include outdoor activities.
 All YMCA staff members are trained to monitor and recognize severe weather.
 Cabins and buildings serve as severe weather shelters.

 The Forest Adventure involves hands-on exploration of the forest ecosystem and its place in northern Texas.
 Students will travel through the forest gathering evidence.
 They will use this evidence to explain how the parts of an ecosystem are interdependent and what happens to the ecosystem when one of its parts becomes depleted.